 The RayTemp 3 infrared thermometer is ideal for use in the food industry.

-It is compact, light and easy to use.
+He moves compact, light and easy to use.

 Aim and just pull the trigger to display the temperature of the measured element.